Smol Slime

 into the console.

-Device's LED should blink once every sec.
+The device's LED should blink once every second.

 Calibration